Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/whatIsEconomics.md

 ***

-###How people make decisions
+### How people make decisions

-- people face radeoffs
+- people face trade-offs

 - The cost of something is what you give up to get it